 Share your experience and seek help from loved ones

 Do not hesitate to share your feelings with your companion, a close friend, or a family member if you feel at ease to share them.
 You may even write them down yourself.
 Alternatively, narrate your reaction and how you now view this whole occurrence compared to when this traumatic occurrence took place.
-Sharing your thoughts and perceptions to a close friend that you trust is a crucial step towards recovery.
+Sharing your thoughts and perceptions with a close friend that you trust is a crucial step towards recovery.
 It can also be a successful means of banishing a bad feeling from your bloodstream.

 Practice Mindfulness and Meditation

-Meditation, mindfulness, and contemplation are all techniques or habits that have been used for handling mild and severe emotional trauma for a very long time.
+Meditation, mindfulness, and contemplations are all techniques or habits that have been used for handling mild and severe emotional trauma for a very long time.
 Mindfulness is required to acknowledge the feelings, and meditation and contemplation are ideal ways to begin to accept the emotional trauma.
 Once acceptance is complete, you are already halfway towards your healing.

 Engage in activities that improve wellness, such as physical exercise.

-The fight-or- flight reaction of the body may be triggered by trauma.
+The fight-or-flight reaction of the body may be triggered by trauma.
 Exercise can help to mitigate some of these impacts.

 Endorphins are produced from yoga and other types of physical exercise, which help you to feel healthy and stable.
 To help build healthy emotions that have been broken away by emotional trauma, it is important to ensure that you partake in physical exercise daily.